cometbft/cometbft/docs/references/architecture/tendermint-core/adr-010-crypto-changes.md

 While there have been no vulnerabilities found in the implementation, there are some concerns:

-- NaCL uses Salsa20, a not-widely used and relatively out-dated stream cipher that has been obsoleted by ChaCha20
+- NaCL uses Salsa20, a not-widely used and relatively outdated stream cipher that has been obsoleted by ChaCha20
 - Connections use RIPEMD160 to compute a value that is used for the encryption nonce with subtle requirements on how it's used

 ## Decision